Corona: Current information on your semester abroad in Australia, Canada and the US

 Update: VIU is planning for a safe return to in-person classes this fall!
 Information on which programs/classes will be delivered on campus is available via the timetable.
 Please find the official announcement here.

 Students planning on enrolling in the September 2021 or January 2022 term

 - Please submit your application as soon as possible to secure a spot at Vancouver Island University

 - International students traveling to Canada will have to take a molecular COVID tests prior departure and after arrival in Vancouver.
 They will then need to stay in a hotel near the airport while they wait for the result, before self-isolating for 14 days.
 Students residing in VIU residences/Homestay will be required to do so in VIU residences, students living off campus have the option to also self-isolate in VIU residences.
 Detailed information is available here.

 - Should you be unable to come to Canada for reasons beyond your control (either the Canadian government or your government prevents you from traveling due to COVID), or if classes are only offered online, full refunds will be made (incl. health insurance).
 The refund amount will be less Administrative fees of $200 and any related banking charges deducted during transmission and must be submitted via email to firstname.lastname@example.org by August 31,2021.
-Students also have the option to defer to September 2021 or January 2022, also the application for student housing.
+Students also have the option to defer to September 2022 or January 2023, also the application for student housing.